 Early reports suggest that pregnant women are not at greater risk of severe illness with COVID-19, in contrast to both Sars and influenza.
 There is also currently no evidence of transmission to babies in the womb or via breastmilk.
 But continued monitoring of how the virus affects pregnant women will be crucial as cases of this new disease rise.

 The fact that most cases of COVID-19 are mild may seem at odds with the alarming coverage of the outbreak.
 While panic is neither helpful nor warranted, we must also guard against complacency.

-As the virus spreads through susceptible populations, the numbers quickly add up. suggest that around 10% of confirmed cases require admission to intensive care units.
+As the virus spreads through susceptible populations, the numbers quickly add up.
+Recent reports from Italy suggest that around 10% of confirmed cases require admission to intensive care units.
 As the epidemic ignites in more and more countries, COVID-19 is poised to place a huge strain on health systems across the globe.
 In the northern hemisphere, this surge arrives at a time when hospitals are already racing to keep up with the demands of winter.

 As a result, social distancing measures (such as self-isolation, workplace closures and the cancellation of public events) are likely to play an important role in the evolution of the pandemic.
 The torrent might not be prevented, but slowing it down is our best chance of ensuring the dam will hold.

 The stakes go beyond coronavirus.
 During the 2014 outbreak of Ebola in West Africa, deaths from malaria, HIV and several other causes rose dramatically as health systems buckled under the pressure of the unfolding epidemic.
 The more resources that COVID-19 absorbs, the larger the ripple effects throughout our health systems will be.